Australian Cannabis Nurses Association.

 An association of nurses committed to awareness, advocacy and compassion with endocannabinoid therapies.

-Teach Hub Education Portal: coming soon
+Teach Hub Education Portal: see our Education page

 Simone has spent 30 years working in rural health across acute, emergency, aged, palliative and community care.
 In 2009 she completed a Masters of Nursing (Nurse Practitioner) and was endorsed in 2013.
 In 2014 she developed an innovative community/aged care outreach model that targets complex and vulnerable clients who have difficulty accessing care or have complex psychosocial, physical or pain needs.
 In 2016, this received pilot project funding and the model was successfully implemented.
 She has remained working in outreach with the elderly, disadvantaged and complex clients since across aged, acute and disability sectors.